First, a small test (Yoda style).

 With the right artwork management software you will be able to:

-You can do all of this and more in the time it takes Millenium Falcon to travel through hyperspace.
+You can do all of this and more in the time it takes Millennium Falcon to travel through hyperspace.
 (Yes, we’re slightly reaching but you get the gist.)

 As a brand, you can take many lessons from Star Wars pioneering marketing strategies.
 Even their missteps offer insight into how branding affects a brand’s reputation.
 So the next time you, young padawan, see an artwork graphic and it appears flawless, take Obi-Wan Kenobi’s advice to heart and learn from great mistakes.